-Since I was vehemently against watching a certain movie last Saturday, to avoid temptation, we did not go to the mall.
+Since I was vehemently against watching a certain movie last Saturday (Star Wars: A Solo Story), to avoid temptation, we did not go to the mall.
 It was a chance to go somewhere that is not in a mall, so I thought of finally trying Samgyupsalamat.

 I searched online and saw that they recently opened a branch in Greenhills, and since it was the most accessible branch, we went to have dinner there.